wakatara/HelvetiCan-Taskpaper-theme/README.md

 ## TODO

-- Font - Not convinced Helvetica Neue is the optimal font for readability and information density, so experimenting a bit there.
+- Font - Not completely convinced Helvetica Neue is the optimal font for readability and information density, so experimenting a bit there.
 Please feel free to change `@font-family` in the stylesheet and let me know if you find a distinct readability or "density scanning" advantages to another font